Jackie Warner (baseball)

-John Joseph "Jackie" Warner (born August 1, 1943 in Monrovia, California) is former Major League Baseball player.
+John Joseph "Jackie" Warner (born August 1, 1943 in Monrovia, California) is an American former Major League Baseball player.
 Warner played for the California Angels in the 1966 season as a right fielder.
 He played in 45 games in his one-year career.
 Warner had a .211 batting average, with 26 hits in 123 at-bats.

 In 1967, Warner was traded to the Kansas City Athletics with Jack Sanford for Roger Repoz, but never played in a game for them.